mathlamm/Data-Science-Portfolio/Machine Learning/Clinical Data - Predicting Cataract Lens Power in Cataract Surgery/README.md

 - In *data_cleaning.ipynb*, all tables are cleaned and validated.
 Also, unneeded, incomplete and excluded cases are removed.
 Finally, all tables as merged as prepped for ML purposes.
 - The model is build and run using different estimators in *model.ipynb*.
 - Finally, *app.py* und *functions.py* contain the streamlit app, that helps extract relevant information from an biometry pdf file and runs the predicition in a user-friendly way
+* Some information and cell outputs were removed for GDPR reasons